Machine learning applications for the study of AGN physical properties using photometric observations: Reconstruction of the full catalog

-The top panel of Fig \ref{fig:downsizing} presents the AGN number source density over a wide range of redshifts for several bins in bolometric luminosity.
-Reconstructed Type 1 AGN are shown in full circles, and SPIDERS AGN are represented in open circles for the same luminosity bins.
-The same trends are observed in the spectroscopically observed and reconstructed samples: the number density of lower-luminosity AGN peaks later in cosmic time than that of more luminous ones. this effect is known as AGN downsizing (see review \cite{brandt_cosmic_2015}).
-The bottom panel of Fig \ref{fig:downsizing} shows the black hole masses of these sources, using the same binning in $L_{\rm Bol}$.
-Although the tails of the distributions are not well represented in the reconstructed sample when matched to their SPIDERS AGN counterparts, it is important to note that not only does the scaling trend of increasing $M_{\rm BH}$ with $L_{\rm Bol}$ remain, but the peaks of the distribution is also coincident between the spectroscopically observed and ML-reconstructed Type 1 AGN samples.

-Deriving a luminosity function from these AGN would require to correct the number density for detection and selection efficiencies and biases, a non-trivial task considering the many catalogues used to build our sample \citep{schulze_cosmic_2015,weigel_agns_2017,ananna_bass_2022}, the two panels of Fig. \ref{fig:downsizing} show the accurate description of AGN behavior in a multi-dimensional phase space ($z$, $L_{\rm Bol}$, and $M_{\rm BH}$) when compared with the spectroscopically measured SPIDERS AGN sample.
+The top panel of Fig. \ref{fig:downsizing} presents the AGN number source density over a wide range of redshifts for several bins in bolometric luminosity.
+Reconstructed type 1 AGNs are shown in full circles and SPIDERS AGNs are represented in open circles for the same luminosity bins.
+The same trends are observed in the spectroscopically observed and reconstructed samples: the number density of lower-luminosity AGN peaks later in cosmic time than that of more luminous ones: this effect is known as AGN downsizing \citep{ueda_cosmological_2003,ueda_toward_2014, miyaji_detailed_2015, brandt_cosmic_2015}.
+The bottom panel of Fig. \ref{fig:downsizing} shows the black hole masses of these sources, using the same binning in $L_{\rm Bol}$.
+Although the tails of the distributions are not well represented in the reconstructed sample when matched to their SPIDERS AGN counterparts, it is important to note that not only does the scaling trend of increasing $M_{\rm BH}$ with $L_{\rm Bol}$ remain, but the peaks of the distribution are also coincident between the spectroscopically observed and ML reconstructed type 1 AGN samples.
+Although deriving a luminosity function from these AGNs would require the non-trivial correction of the number density for detection and selection efficiencies and biases \citep{schulze_cosmic_2015,weigel_agns_2017,ananna_bass_2022}, the two panels of Fig. \ref{fig:downsizing} show the accurate description of AGN behavior in a multi-dimensional phase space ($z$, $L_{\rm Bol}$, and $M_{\rm BH}$) when compared with the spectroscopically measured SPIDERS AGN sample.